 The seasons are changing.
-It’s time to clean out all the bad energy from the biting cold winter and welcome Japan’s undoubtedly favorite season, spring.
+It’s time to clean out all the bad energy from the biting cold winter and welcome Japan’s favorite season: spring.

-But before everyone goes manic over cherry blossoms, Japanese families nationwide celebrate a unique tradition called Setsubun (節分) which is held a day before the start of spring according to the Japanese lunar calendar.
-In 2020, it falls on Feb.
-3.
+However, before everyone goes crazy over cherry blossoms, Japanese families celebrate a unique tradition called Setsubun, held on the last day of winter according to the Japanese lunar calendar.
+Appropriately enough, the kanji for Setsubun (節分) translates to “seasonal division.”
+This year, it falls on Feb.
+2.

-This bean-throwing tradition is called mamemaki, literally “the scattering of beans.”
+This bean throwing tradition is called mamemaki, or “scattering of beans.”
 No matter the household’s particular way of doing mamemaki, the idea is to use these soybeans to symbolize purifying the home from evil spirits and misfortune lingering from the previous year.

 To ensure good luck in the new year, the family also eats one roasted soybean for each year of their life (and sometimes one extra bean for the new year, again depending on the region).

-According to Japanese folklore, beans are considered to be symbols of good luck.
+In Japanese folklore, beans are symbols of good luck.
 Soybeans are the second favorite (after rice, of course) in the Shinto tradition.
 Since soybeans are bigger and slightly more intimidating than rice, they became a favorite in the Setsubun tradition to ward off demons.

-Traditionally, everyone holds one of these lucky sushi rolls and faces the eho, or “lucky direction” decided for the year then eats the whole roll in silence.
-Doing this supposedly brings good luck to the sushi roll eater for the new lunar calendar year.
-The lucky direction for 2020 is west-southwest.
+Traditionally, everyone holds one of these lucky sushi rolls and faces the eho, or “lucky direction,” decided for the year.
+Then, they eat the whole roll in silence.
+Doing this brings good luck to the sushi roll eater for the new lunar calendar year.
+The “lucky direction” for 2021 is south-south-east.

-Our favorite part is honestly after Setsubun is over and all the delicious supermarket ehomaki are on sale for a discounted price.
+The best part?
+Once Setsubun is finished, all the delicious supermarket ehomaki leftover on sale for a discounted price.

 At Sensō-ji, an ancient Buddhist temple in Asakusa, rather than saying “demons get out,” they say 千秋万歳福は内 or senshu banzei fuku wa uchi which is basically a prayer for eternal good luck.
 Celebrities also join the festivities and throw soybeans out to the crowds, so you might see some famous people you recognize there.